Christopher Chope: Political views

 On 10 February 2009 Chope co-sponsored an Employment Opportunities Bill to the House of Commons, which would have enabled workers to opt out of the minimum wage.
 The bill was objected to and later dropped.

 The Guardian reported in 2010 that Chope was sceptical of climate change and attended a meeting of climate change sceptics in the Palace of Westminster in October 2010.

 Chope helped to lead backbench support for the motion calling for a referendum to leave the European Union.
 He was heavily involved in the use of private member's bills to achieve this aim.
 Chope has consistently supported Britain's withdrawal from the European Union.
 Prior to the 2016 referendum, he announced his support for Brexit.
 He has been supportive of Leave Means Leave, a Eurosceptic pressure group.

 Chope voted against the legislation for same-sex marriage in 2013.

-In 2014 Chope voted against requiring all companies with more than 250 employees to declare the gap in pay between the average male and average female salaries.

 In June 2013 Chope was one of four MPs who camped outside Parliament in a move to facilitate parliamentary debate on an 'Alternative Queen's Speech' – an attempt to show what a future Conservative government might deliver.
 42 policies were listed including reintroduction of the death penalty and conscription, the privatisation of the BBC, banning the burka in public places, holding a referendum on same-sex marriage and preparing to leave the European Union.

-In 1990, while a Southampton MP, Chope voted for the reintroduction of the death penalty for murder under certain circumstances.
+In 2014 Chope voted against requiring all companies with more than 250 employees to declare the gap in pay between the average male and average female salaries.

 In July 2017 Chope and Peter Bone, the Conservative MP for Wellingborough and Rushden, tabled 73 bills between them, of which 47 were placed by Chope.
 In order to be at the front of the queue to table the bills, the pair had camped in the Palace of Westminster for three days.
 Chope's bills included legislation to privatise the BBC and Channel 4, limit the interest rate chargeable on student loan debt (and forgive it in certain circumstances), reduce stamp duty, and decriminalise TV licence-dodging.
 Because of the number of slots for bills they took, Chope and Bone were criticised, including by Paul Flynn, for their actions.

 In March 2019 Chope was one of 21 MPs who voted against LGBT inclusive sex and relationship education in English schools.

 In October 2022 Chope said that Rishi Sunak would be unable to unite the Conservative Party as Prime Minister.

 In March 2023 Chope voted against the Windsor Framework.
 Later in the year he attended a conference hosted by the Hungarian prime minister, Viktor Orban.

-In 2024 Chope criticised leadership contender Kemi Badenoch during the 2024 Conservative Party leadership election for having parental responsibilities, stating that Robert Jenrick brought more energy to the campaign.
+In 2024 Chope stated, with regard to the leadership contender Kemi Badenoch during the 2024 Conservative Party leadership election: "As much as I like Kemi, she is preoccupied with her own children, quite understandably", and stating that Robert Jenrick brought more energy to the campaign.